Free to enter - supported by our Our Sponsors

 At the conclusion of GLH weekend, a local winner of the GLH Inclusivity Challenge will be selected by each city alongside the main winner, and will progress to a global semi-finals too.
 This will be an extra stream and, like the main stream, finalists will be invited to the GLH Finals & Gala, to be held in London in mid-May.
 On top of that, the overall winner of the GLH Inclusivity Challenge will be invited to present its solution during a diversity and inclusion summit that BCLP is planning to host in September, where leading figures from the industry will be asked to commit to ensuring the idea is brought to life and scaled up to deliver a lasting impact on the legal industry as a whole.

 The London event for the world’s largest legal hackathon – the Global Legal Hackathon (GLH) will be held at University of Westminster, Regent Campus at 309 Regent Street, London W1B 2HW.
-They are kindly providing use of their auditorium and classrooms right in the centre of London.
+They are kindly providing use of an auditorium, classrooms and work spaces right in the centre of London.

 The Hackathon will take place in over 50 cities globally.

 The Hackathon will take place in over 6 continents.

 The Hackathon will be hosted by over 60 companies.